rednotion/parallel_esn/README.md

 ## **Conclusions**
 Over the course of this project, we felt like we achieved a substantial amount: we managed to pull together some cutting-edge concepts in the field of reservoir computing (asynchronous bayesian optimization and small world networks), and create a beta implementation from scratch.

 Future work could look at extending the algorithm to use GPUs, which could help with larger matrices.
 Alternatively, we could also look at support for sparse matrices.
-Certain parts of the documentation and implementation could also be cleaned up, such as removing Cython as a dependency and rather distributing the C code to compile instead.
+Certain parts of the documentation and implementation could also be cleaned up, such as removing Cython as a dependency and distributing the C code to compile instead.

 We only applied the parallel ESN framework to weather time series data, but it would be interesting to see how it performs in other domains and applications.